 - Arnarstapi Coastal Trail, Snaefellsnes Peninsula

-We begin this morning with a visit to the Settlement Centre, which offers fascinating insights into the history of Icelandic settlement and the Saga era.
+We begin this morning with a visit to the Settlement Centre, which offers fascinating insights into the history of Icelandic settlement and the saga age.
 The centre features two main exhibitions.
 One is devoted to the story of the first Viking settlers in Iceland.
-The Egil’s Saga exhibition recounts the amazing adventures of Egil Skallagrímsson, who embodied all the contradictions of the Viking age in a single character, as he appears not only as a fighter, but also, unlike medieval English literary images of Viking marauders, also as a trader, farmer and poet.
+The Egil’s Saga exhibition recounts the amazing adventures of Egill Skallagrímsson, who embodied all the contradictions of the Viking age in a single character, as he appears not only as a fighter, but also, unlike popular images of Viking marauders, also as a trader, farmer and most notably, a poet.

 Departing Borgarnes, we make an excursion to the waterfalls of Hraunfossar and Barnafoss and the thermal area of Deildartunguver.
 Hraunfossar (Lava Falls) is an intriguing series of springs that issues from the Hallmundarhraun lava flow.
 The gentle cascades of bright, turquoise water emerge from under the moss-covered lava to tumble down a series of rock shelves into the river over a distance of about 900 metres.
 In contrast, Barnafoss (Children’s Falls) is far more lively; it was here that two children fell to their deaths when crossing a narrow stone arch that once spanned the river.
 A modern footbridge now affords an excellent view of the water churning violently as it channels through the ravine below.
 Deildartunguver, Europe’s largest hot spring, has a very high flow rate (180 litres/second); the temperature of the emerging water is 98°C.

 We spend the afternoon exploring the fascinating Snaefellsnes Peninsula, which contains the Snaefellsjökull glacier and was the setting for Jules Verne’s book Journey to the Centre of the Earth.
-The peninsula is also the main setting of the Laxdaela Saga – one of the most important Icelandic sagas.
-This saga is unique in medieval Icelandic literature, in that the majority of the central characters are women, suggesting that the author was female.
+The peninsula is also the main setting of the Laxdaela Saga – one of the most important and appealing of the Icelandic sagas.
+This saga is unique in medieval Icelandic literature, in that the majority of the central characters are women, some scholars even suggesting that the author was female.
 The saga is a heroic tragedy running over several generations, where conflicting loyalties subvert the bonds of family and lead to a blood-feud.

-At Gerðuberg we meet with a local geologist and view the impressive ‘natural’ wall of hexagonal basalt columns which range from 7 to 14 metres in height.
+At Gerðuberg we view the impressive ‘natural’ wall of hexagonal basalt columns which range from 7 to 14 metres in height.
 These cliffs of dolerite, a coarse-grained basalt rock, were formed when flowing lava, cooled by the sea, were solidified in very evenly running columns.

 Following our walk along the Arnarstapi Coastal trail we continue to the fishing village of Stykkishólmur, beautifully situated on the northern side of the Snæfellsnes Peninsula in West Iceland.
 (Overnight Stykkishólmur) BP*D